Jean-MarcHarvengt/teensyMAME/README.md

 Emulation of various Arcade systems (1978-1985) from Space Invaders to Moon Patrol.<br>
 The emulator is splitted in few projects running specific systems due to memory usage.<br>
-(see complete list of roms emulated in games.txt)<br> Please compile for smallest code on the Teensy4.0 else you will run out of memory<br><br>
+(see complete list of roms emulated in games.txt)<br> It is based on the early MAME0.36 source code <br>
+Please compile for smallest code on the Teensy4.0 else you will run out of memory<br><br>

 # Minimal requirements: